quasar-team/quasar/Documentation/source/CalculatedVariables.rst

 | Multiple sensors of same type are likely to use same formulas (with
   possibly different calibration constants).
-Thus it is economical to share formulas between them if configuration file readibility/clarity would profit.
+Thus it is economical to share formulas between them if configuration file readability/clarity would profit.
 | The basic application of generalized formula templates is composed of
   the following steps:

 -  defining the generalized formula at the top of the configuration file using the CalculatedVariableGenericFormula XML element
--  applying the formula at the point of use using $applyGenericFormula meta-function.
+-  applying the formula at the point of use using ``$applyGenericFormula`` meta-function.

 | Technically, the job done by quasar for applying the formula at the